onnela-lab/forest/docs/source/jasmine.md

 (18) `accuracylim`: we filter out GPS record with accuracy higher than this threshold.
 (19) `r`: the maximum radius of a pause;
 (20) `w`: a threshold for distance, if the distance to the great circle is greater than this threshold, we consider there is a knot;
 (21) `h`: a threshold of distance, if the movement between two timestamps is less than h, consider it as a pause and a knot
+(22) `save_osm_log`: bool, True if you want to output a log of locations visited and their tags(default: False).
+(23) `log_threshold`: int, time spent in a pause needs to exceed the threshold to be placed in the log
+(24) `split_day_night`: bool, True if you want to split all metrics to datetime and nighttime patterns (only for Frequency.DAILY)
+(25) `person_point_radius`: float, radius of the person's circle when discovering places near him in pauses (default: 2)
+(26) `place_point_radius`: float, radius of place's circle when place is returned as centre coordinates from osm (default: 7.5)
+(27) `pcr_window`: int, number of days to look back and forward for calculating the physical cyrcadian rhythm (default: 14)

 ### Output

 (1) summary statistics for all specified participants (.csv)